 For your outdoor cat, use a preventative treatment that protects against all parasites including fleas, mites, heartworms, ringworm and ticks.
 Be sure that any preventative you use is specifically formulated for cats.

 The information presented here is not meant to replace professional veterinary diagnosis and treatment.
-If your cat displays any symptoms of hair loss, ask your vet to thoroughly examine your pet to get a proper diagnosis and treatment plan.
+If your cat displays any symptoms of hair loss, ask your vet to examine your pet to get a proper diagnosis and treatment plan.
 Remember, your cat's fur protects its skin, so fur loss can become a serious problem if left untreated.